babochenko/yt-better-algo/README.md

 A Chrome extension which filters out YouTube's recommended videos based on their usefulness (by default), or whatever other rule you want, using one of available LLM backends

+Install by pulling the repo, then Chrome -> Manage Extensions -> Developer Mode -> Load unpacked

 When installed, will filter out videos on the https://youtube.com page.
 At the top of the page, you'll see stats:

 ![video statistics with score button](README/preview.png)